Dictionary / Arabic - Turkish Terminology

 What is the reason for this calamity, which arises from the wrongdoings of some individuals, taking the form of a general calamity in the country to a degree?

-The Answer: From the point of general calamity being aroused from the wrongdoings of the majority, most people in a ma’nawî manner participate in the actions of those dhâlim individuals by supporting them through their actions or with iltizâm or through joining them; they cause the general calamity.
+The Answer: From the point of general calamity being aroused from the wrongdoings of the majority, most people, in a ma’nawî manner, participate in the actions of those dhâlim individuals by supporting them through their actions, by having iltizâm for the actions of those dhâlim individuals, or by joining them; they cause the general calamity.

-The Conclusion of the Fourteenth Word
+The Addendum to the Fourteenth Word

-1 (First Period of the 2nd Constitutionalism)
+1 (First Period of the 2nd Constitutionalism.)
+(Tr.)

 Yukarı Çık